conmaol/maglocunus/AI/NeuralNets/Cawsey1998.md

         Fire the relevant input perceptrons.
         If the perceptron fired but shouldn’t have:
             Decrease the weights on all active inputs by 0.05.
-        Else if the perception didn’t fire but should have:
+        Else if the perceptron didn’t fire but should have:
             Increase the weights on all active inputs by 0.05.
 ```